Canon 750D vs Nikon 1 V1

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the 750D provides substantially higher image quality than the V1, with an overall score that is 17 points higher.
 This advantage is based on 1.4 bits higher color depth, 1 EV in additional dynamic range, and 1.4 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 750D provides a higher frame rate than the V1.
-It can shoot video footage at 1080/60p, while the Nikon is limited to 1080/60i.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the V1 provides a faster frame rate than the 750D.
+It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the V1 has an electronic viewfinder (1440k dots), while the 750D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Canon 750D and Nikon 1 V1 in connection with corresponding information for a sample of similar cameras.